lucienmaloney/BeatSaber.jl/Readme.md

 * BMBF (Quest only, see https://bsaber.com/oculus-quest-custom-songs/)
 * youtube-dl (Optional, only needed for mapurl.jl, see https://youtube-dl.org/)

+* if you are on windows FFmpeg and Julia must be added to PATH
 ## Usage

 You can download BeatSaber.jl as a zip or clone it with `git clone https://github.com/lucienmaloney/BeatSaber.jl.git`